<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 </div></div></div></div>

-</div><p>The post <a href="https://dataofafrica.com/fdi-infrastructure-and-governance-in-africa/">FDI, Infrastructure and Governance in Africa</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/fdi-infrastructure-and-governance-in-africa/">FDI, Infrastructure and Governance in Africa</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>
+</div><p>The post <a href="https://dataofafrica.com/africa-the-new-geoeconomic-hub-for-strategic-resources-2/">Africa, the new geoeconomic hub for strategic resources</a> first appeared on <a href="https://dataofafrica.com">Data Of Africa</a>.</p><p>The post <a href="https://dataofafrica.com/africa-the-new-geoeconomic-hub-for-strategic-resources-2/">Africa, the new geoeconomic hub for strategic resources</a> appeared first on <a href="https://dataofafrica.com">Data Of Africa</a>.</p>

 ]]></content:encoded>